Michael III: Rise of Basil the Macedonian and assassination of Michael

+This curious development may have been intended to legitimise the eventual succession to the throne of Eudokia Ingerina's son Leo, who was widely believed to be Michael's son.
+Michael celebrated the birth of Leo with public chariot races, a sport he enthusiastically patronized and participated in.

 If ensuring Leo's legitimacy had been Michael's plan, it backfired.
 Ostensibly troubled by the favour Michael was beginning to show to another courtier, named Basiliskianos, whom he threatened to raise as another co-emperor, Basil had Michael assassinated as he lay insensible in his bedchamber following a drinking bout on 24 September 867.
 Basil with a number of his male relatives, plus other accomplices, entered Michael's apartment; the locks had been tampered with and no guard had been placed.
 Michael's end was grisly; a man named John of Chaldia killed him, cutting off both the emperor's hands with a sword before finishing him off with a thrust to the heart.
 Basil, as the sole remaining emperor (Basiliskianos had presumably been disposed of at the same time as Michael), automatically succeeded as the ruling basileus.

 Michael's remains were buried in the Philippikos Monastery at Chrysopolis on the Asian shore of the Bosphoros.
 When Leo VI became ruling emperor in 886, one of his first acts was to have Michael's body exhumed and reburied, with great ceremony, in the imperial mausoleum in the Church of the Holy Apostles in Constantinople.
 This contributed to the suspicion held by the Byzantine public that Leo was (or at least believed himself to be) Michael's son.